istio/istio.io/content/about/notes/1.0/index.md

 - **SNI Routing using VirtualServices**.
 Newly introduced `TLS` sections in VirtualServices can be used to route TLS traffic based on SNI values.
 Service ports named as TLS/HTTPS can be used in conjunction with VirtualService TLS routes.
 TLS/HTTPS ports without an accompanying VirtualService will be treated as opaque TCP.

 - **Support for streaming gRPC restored**.
-Istio 0.8 was caused periodic termination of long running streaming gRPC connections.
-This has been fixed in 1.0.
+Istio 0.8 caused periodic termination of long running streaming gRPC connections.
+This has been fixed in 1.0 (via https://github.com/istio/istio/pull/6081)

 ## Policy and Telemetry